michaelrzg/LSTM_from_scratch/README.md

 # Walkthrough

 Below is a high level walkthrough of how the code works.
+For more details, please refer to the documentation in the code.

 ## Phase 1: Forward pass